They Will Know

 Like the beautiful nebula after a star explodes, the evidence of abortion being a thing will reside in certain clusters of the population.
 On the other side of "normal" for example, flaunting playful bicep flexes, some gestating men will insist on carrying their zygotes to term, the complete 9 month experience.
 Because “full-term” is what God intended.
 These testosterone-addled estrogen-drizzled men will be stared at by drop-jawed citizens and known as “womb-drivers” in popular culture.
 They will be heavily muscled and wear olive-colored crop-tops, primp spiky pink-blonde hair and indulge themselves in public appearances as their bellies expand.
 Feminist women, in contrast, will take pride in their painless microsurgical hysterectomies, sporting clingy t-shirts emblazoned with a uterus and the red circle-slash symbol.
 “No fucking man will hijack my uterus for some kid I gonna be stuck with forever!”

 Oh, but wait.
 Since this “moral decision eliminating” future has not arrived yet, some observations are in order.
-A birthing person should have the right (freedom) to terminate, within some legal bounds, of which the Supreme Court has or will have ruled.
+A birthing person should have the right (freedom) to terminate, within some legal bounds, of which the pertinent governing body has or will have ruled.
 Personally, I believe that life begins at conception, yet I would never insist that my beliefs dictate rules regarding pregnant people because personal freedom for all (with its commensurate rules and responsibilities) is my “ground zero.”
 I acknowledge, as everyone should, that personal beliefs may be more emotional than what’s reasonable for functional co-existence with our fellow citizens.
 We believe what we want to believe, not necessarily the truth, which in many cases, no one knows anyway.
 I think we as a society have a lot more agreement about the criteria for abortion than the news entertainment hatred-pushing media would have us believe.
 For example, despite all the over-baked narratives of babies being brutally excised from the wombs of irresponsible mothers, I am pretty sure most abortions don't happen this way.
 Yet, the other side’s narrative is also unsatisfying.
 The “my body, my choice” blabbermouths should have a better slogan; “my body” is a gross oversimplification of the issue.
 Try “my responsibility, my choice.”
-Thereby “choice” is preserved in an atmosphere of responsibility as given by the abortion rules.
-The Supreme Court will rule properly on abortion because qualified justices reside there, on both sides of politics, who fully grasp the issue; we should ignore the mind-damaged actors on both sides of this issue who slather their twisted, exaggerated, selfish bling upon the rest of us, as though only they can decide the morality of our society.
+Thereby “choice” is preserved in an atmosphere of careful thought.
+We should ignore the character-disordered pro-life and pro-choice actors on both sides of this issue who slather their twisted, exaggerated, selfish bling upon the rest of us, as though only they can decide the morality of our society.

 The State will Raise the Kids